CollegeOfScripting/JavaScript/README.md

 ## Learn JavaScript Here Step by Step

-Hi Everyone.
-JavaScript Tutorial here for everyone to learn for free!

 Scripting means Writing.

 ## The more you type and write scripts, the better you will be!